afry-south/afry-south.github.io/_pages/competence-groups.md

 ## Competence Groups

-Here are the current competence groups, but please not you don't need to be in a competence group to actually work on your competence!
+Here are the current competence groups, feel free to add new ones if you feel like your area of interest is missing!

+Also note that there's more ways to broaden your competence.

 ### Machine Learning
 Our Machine Learning group is run by Hampus Londögård and has previously mainly focused on Natural Language Processing (NLP), now moving into all (image, tabular & more).